DealerDotCom/web-integration-api-docs/source/includes/_methods.md

 ```javascript
 window.DDC.API.loadJS('your-integration-key', 'https://www.company.com/script.js'); // Loads a JavaScript file
 ```
 The loadJS method is used to optimally include scripts into your integration.
 This method also returns a promise which gets resolved on load time of your resource.
+You can await for the promise to resolve if you are looking to use methods inside your loaded resource.

 ## loadCSS(key, resourceUrl)